-Best practice: Poll instead of a setTimeout hack
+Best Practice: Poll Instead of a setTimeout Hack

-Very often you'll have events happening asynchronously, but you need to wait until one has completed before you fire the second.
+Very often you’ll have events happening asynchronously, but you need to wait until one has completed before you fire the second.
+And you may not have the ability of attaching a callback function to the first.

 In my less wise days I'd say "Lets just setTimeout it for a couple seconds..." but always felt really dirty about it.